melissachen2000/melissachen2000/README.md

-### Hello world
+### Hello there!

 👋 Welcome to my GitHub account!

 😄 My pronouns are she/her/hers.

 🏫 I am a PhD student at Northwestern University.
-I completed my undergraduate studies in computer science at the University of Illinois in May 2022.
+My research is on how to design sociotechnical systems to support students in making accurate judgements about their programming ability to support their self-efficacy and motivation.

-🌱 I’m curious about how we can design technologies to support students' self-efficacy when learning computing
+🎓 I graduated from the University of Illinois at Urbana-Champaign in 2022 with a degree in computer science.
+I also minored in math.

-💻 Learn more about me [on my website](https://melissachen2000.github.io).
+💻 Learn more about me [on my website](https://melissaychen.com/).